BlueFisher/Advanced-Soft-Actor-Critic/README.md

   v_c: 1.0 # C for V-trace
   clip_epsilon: 0.2 # Epsilon for q clip

-  discrete_dqn_like: false # If use policy or only Q network if discrete is in action spaces
+  discrete_dqn_like: false # If using policy or only Q network if discrete is in action spaces
   siamese: null # ATC | BYOL
+  siamese_use_q: false # If using contrastive q
+  siamese_use_adaptive: false # If using adaptive weights
   use_prediction: false # If train a transition model
   transition_kl: 0.8 # The coefficient of KL of transition and standard normal
-  use_extra_data: true # If use extra data to train prediction model
+  use_extra_data: true # If using extra data to train prediction model
-  use_curiosity: false # If use curiosity
+  curiosity: null # FORWARD | INVERSE
-  curiosity_strength: 1 # Curiosity strength if use curiosity
+  curiosity_strength: 1 # Curiosity strength if using curiosity
-  use_rnd: false # If use RND
+  use_rnd: false # If using RND
   rnd_n_sample: 10 # RND sample times
-  use_normalization: false # If use observation normalization
+  use_normalization: false # If using observation normalization

   # random_params: